 Following this one cardinal rule will assure happy plants, staff, and visitors.
 Enjoy!

 - Take photographs or make drawings of the gardens, as long as plants are not disturbed.
-Photography sessions of people in the gardens requires registration and fee.
+Photography sessions of people in the gardens requires advance authorization.
 See requirements and registration information.

 - Supervise and remain with your children under the age of 14 at all times.